October 29, 2017

 There is some good news for project managers who want to work in an Agile environment.
 Hiring managers, recruiters, and HR departments seem to be mostly unaware that Agile project managers don’t exist.
 In fact, there is quite a bit of confusion in the market as revealed by these typical job postings:

 If there are no Agile Project Managers, can there be Agile Project Management?
 I would argue that yes perhaps there is Agile Project Management.
-I don’t believe that the scope of the activities are the same, or that we dedicate one person outside the team to be the agile project manager for these activities.
+I don’t believe that the scope of the activities is the same as traditionally understood, or that we dedicate one person outside the team to be the agile project manager for these activities.

 I also don’t think we should force all new product development work into the project paradigm.
 (You can read this article to learn about how a ‘project mindset’ hinders project managers.)

 Others seem to agree that Agile Project Management exists.
 Sanjiv Augustine, the author of Managing Agile Projects, defines Agile Project Management as:

 “…the work of energizing, empowering, and enabling project teams to rapidly and reliably deliver business value by engaging customers and continuously learning and adapting to their changing needs and environments.”